digitalrebar/provision/doc/ux/portal/networkingux.rst

 Reservations
 ------------
 Reservations link tokens to specific IP addresses.
-This view shows a list of existing reservations along with tokens and strategies asociated with each.
+This view shows a list of existing reservations along with tokens and strategies associated with each.
 Currently, MAC is the only available strategy.
 Reservations may contain options to be applied to connected servers, which are also visible through the UI.

 This page shows a list of Reservations available in the system.